 After a relaxing two days in Asturias, we set off for Ponferrada on the motorway.
 The vista was very different to Asturias, clearly showing the area’s heritage to be one of opencast mining.
 The first of our challenges in Ponferrada was to find the ticket office.
 Our GPS once more fell on stony ground but clearly we weren’t the only people experiencing difficulties as the organisers sent us a series of emails concluding with one with a map.
 The road to the ticket office, a portakabin parked in the middle of nowhere, was blocked but we soon circumnavigated that hurdle and got our tickets..

 We then headed to our hotel on the Camino de Santiago.
 I’ll be honest; it’s not a challenge that holds any appeal.
-Even less so now that I’ve more time to fully appreciated the enormity of the challenge.
+Even less so now that I’ve more time to fully appreciate the enormity of the challenge.
 Our casa rural and home for the next nine days is in one of the small villages part-way between Astorga and Ponferrada with six delightful rooms, run by a mother and daughter team.
 After a delicious home-cooked meal, courtesy of Mum, we happily retired to our spacious bedroom and were soon fast asleep.

 The following morning we were up early for a post breakfast ride.
 We saw five cars, hordes of walkers and 24 cyclists, eight of whom belonged to national squads.
 The terrain was undulating, the vista vaguely Scottish and you could see for miles.
 I was also grateful I’d packed my ¾ bib tights and arm warmers!
 Yes, it’s a wee bit chilly first thing.